ysyk2021/the-power-of-positive-workplace-relationships-how-to-build-a-collaborative-supportive-and-engaging/src/chapter-6-4.md

 In this chapter, we will explore the importance of fostering continuous learning and improvement within the workplace.
 We will examine strategies and practices that can be implemented to create a collaborative, supportive, and engaging environment where employees are encouraged to develop their skills, grow professionally, and contribute to the overall success of the organization.

-Section 1: Embracing a Culture of Learning
+Embracing a Culture of Learning
 ------------------------------------------

 ### Creating Psychological Safety